Biotechnology: Resources

-KU's biotechnology-related academic programs provide resources to current and prospective students designed to prepare them for careers following graduation or for further academic study, including graduate or medical degrees.
+KU’s biotechnology-related academic programs prepare students for careers or further academic study following graduation, including graduate or medical degrees.

-It is a growing profession that offers multiple career opportunities for students who are interested in science and technology.
+Biotechnology uses research and technology to develop products and processes to help improve lives.
+It’s a growing profession that offers multiple career opportunities for students interested in science and technology.

 Undergraduate research opportunities